LoukiaSpin/Empirical-study-transitivity-assumption-evaluation/README.md

-# Low awareness of the transitivity assumption in complex networks of interventions: empirical evidence from 356 reviews
+# Low awareness of the transitivity assumption in complex networks of interventions: empirical evidence from 356 network meta-analyses

 ## Description of the repository